 Do Etihad Guest miles expire?

 Etihad Guest miles don’t expire as long as you have at least some account activity once every 18 months.
-Earning or spending miles (including outright purchasing them) would reset the expiration date of your miles.
+Note that you can only reset the expiration of your miles by crediting a flight to the program every 18 months, so other activity wouldn’t help in that regard.

 What other ways can you earn Etihad Guest miles?